Analysis | Why Hong Kong Is Still Protesting and Where It May Go Next

 1. Isn’t Hong Kong part of China?

 Yes, but it’s a semi-autonomous region.
 The city was an outpost of the British Empire for 156 years, during which time it developed into a global business hub.
-In a 1984 joint declaration, the British agreed to give the city back in 1997 and China promised to allow a “high degree of autonomy” for 50 years -- until 2047 -- including guarantees of free speech, capitalist markets and English common law under a “one country, two systems” arrangement.
+In a 1984 joint declaration, the British agreed to give the city back in 1997 and China promised to allow a “high degree of autonomy” for 50 years -- until 2047 -- including guarantees of free speech and a free press, capitalist markets and English common law under a “one country, two systems” arrangement.

 2. Why are people still protesting?

-Hong Kong’s leader, Chief Executive Carrie Lam, has declared the extradition bill “dead” but stopped short of formally withdrawing it from the government’s agenda, meaning it could resurface.
-However, the protesters’ list of demands has grown wider, to include Lam’s resignation, an independent inquiry into police conduct and the release of a growing number of detained protesters -- dozens of whom are facing as many as 10 years in prison on a colonial-era charge of rioting.
+Hong Kong’s leader, Chief Executive Carrie Lam, called the extradition bill “dead” but stopped short of formally withdrawing it from the government’s agenda, meaning it could resurface.
+However, the protesters’ list of demands has grown wider, to include Lam’s resignation, an independent inquiry into the alleged use of excessive force by police, and the release of a growing number of detained protesters -- dozens of whom are facing as many as 10 years in prison on a colonial-era charge of rioting.
 Some pro-democracy activists have revived calls for electoral reform, including direct elections for the chief executive, amid fears that personal freedoms are being increasingly restricted under Beijing’s rule.

 3. What does China say?

-Its Hong Kong and Macau Affairs Office has defended the police and city government and called on Hong Kong residents to “stand firm and guard our beautiful homeland” against “the very small group of unscrupulous and violent criminals and the dirty forces behind them.”
+The rhetoric has gotten harsher.
+Hong Kong is at a “critical juncture,” said Yang Guang, spokesman for China’s Hong Kong and Macau Affairs Office, adding that radicals have committed “serious crimes” and shown signs of “terrorism.”
+The office has steadfastly defended the police and city government.
 Director Zhang Xiaoming has rejected any compromise until the disturbances end, according to a city lawmaker.
-Chinese officials and state media have made charges of foreign interference, describing the U.S. as a “black hand” behind the protests -- a claim the State Department has dismissed as “ridiculous.”
-Chinese officials have repeatedly warned against undermining or challenging the central authority or the “one country, two systems” principle.
-The People’s Daily, the Communist Party’s flagship newspaper, said that Hong Kong’s top priority was to punish criminal acts and restore social order.
+Chinese officials and state media also have made charges of foreign interference, describing the U.S. as a “black hand” behind the protests -- a claim the State Department has dismissed as “ridiculous.”
+Chinese officials have warned against challenging the Communist Party’s central authority or the “one country, two systems” principle.
+The People’s Daily, the party’s flagship newspaper, said that Hong Kong’s top priority was to punish criminal acts and restore social order.

 4. How bad might this get?